rokj/bitcoin_dealer/README.rst

 * Set DEBUG to True in settings.py and set TEMPLATE_DEBUG to DEBUG.
 * Start trading script with in root bitcoin dealer folder like: python -u scripts/dealing.py
-* Start webserver in root bicoin dealer folder like: python manage.py runserver 8000
+* Start webserver in bitcoin_dealer's folder like: python manage.py runserver 8000
 * Goto http://127.0.0.1:8000/admin/ and trade.